Your Claude Code session doesn't crash when the context window fills up. It does something worse: it starts forgetting.

-What context rot actually is
+What is context rot in Claude Code?

-Claude Code operates within a fixed context window — roughly 200,000 tokens.
+Claude Code operates within a fixed context window of roughly 200,000 tokens.
 Every message, every file read, every tool result consumes part of that budget.
 When the window approaches capacity, Claude Code activates auto-compaction: it summarizes earlier messages to free up space.

 This is where rot begins.

 Auto-compaction is lossy compression on your working memory.
-It doesn't crash your session — it silently drops nuance.
+It doesn't crash your session; it silently drops nuance.
 The summary of a 50-line architectural discussion becomes a single sentence.
 The specific test failure you debugged for 20 minutes gets compressed to "fixed test issues."
 The agent loses the why behind decisions and retains only a shallow what.

-This isn't just my experience — it's well-documented in research.
+This isn't just my experience.
+It's well-documented in research.
 Stanford's "Lost in the Middle"(Liu et al., TACL 2024) showed that LLM performance degrades significantly when models must access information in the middle of long contexts, with performance drops of 15-47% as context length increases.
 A 2025 study on**"Context Discipline and Performance Correlation"confirms that reasoning accuracy and retrieval reliability degrade under maximum context loads, regardless of model size.
 And theNeedle in a Haystack research** demonstrated something counterintuitive: context length alone hurts performance even when retrieval is perfect.
-More context doesn't help — it actively makes things worse.
+More context doesn't help.
+It actively makes things worse.

 This is different from a model getting confused or hallucinating.
-Context rot is a structural problem — the information was there, the agent made good decisions based on it, and then the system silently removed it.
+Context rot is a structural problem: the information was there, the agent made good decisions based on it, and then the system silently removed it.
 The agent didn't make a mistake.
 Its working memory was taken away.
 Understanding how context flows through multi-agent systems is essential for building reliable AI workflows.

-📖 Read also: Receipts, Not Chat Logs: Glass Box Governance — How audit trails help you detect quality degradation early
+📖 Read also: Receipts, Not Chat Logs: Glass Box Governance: How audit trails help you detect quality degradation early

 Why /clear isn't the answer

-The obvious fix is /clear — wipe the context and start fresh.
+The obvious fix is /clear: wipe the context and start fresh.
 But /clear is a nuclear option.
 You lose everything: task state, files touched, progress made, architectural decisions, the entire working memory of the session.
 Starting over from scratch.

 For simple tasks, that's fine.
 For a multi-hour implementation session where you're six PRs into a feature plan?
 Starting from zero is brutal.